Session 1: The Basic Goal and Ways to Attainment

 There is no growing into the natural being that we are: that being is perfect here and now.
 There is only letting go of concepts to the contrary that we have troubles, we have limitations.
 Anyone who says, “I have trouble,” it’s just in their mind.
 That’s the only place where it is, because you can’t see anything anywhere else but in your mind.
 Whatever you look at, whatever you hear, whatever you sense is through your mind—that’s where everything is.
 Change your mind and everything out there changes.
 Change your thinking and you change the world for you.

-All right, if you understand it intellectually and you are not able to use it, it’s because you’re not looking at yourself honestly, truthfully, with deep desire to see your Self, in the process of which you have set up as the unconscious mind all the things you don’t want to look at.
-However, it’s not necessary to dig into this unconscious mind.
-[Editor’s note: This is in fact what Lester did and is the reason he was able to attain enlightenment in three months.].
-In fact it’s much better to try to quiet the mind.
+All right, if you understand it intellectually and you are not able to use it, it’s because you’re not looking at yourself honestly, truthfully, with deep desire to see your Self.
+You have set up as the unconscious mind all the things you don’t want to look at; however, it’s not necessary to dig into this unconscious mind.* In fact it’s much better to try to quiet the mind.
 When we’re able to get the mind totally quiet, what’s left over is the infinite Self.
-Every thought is a thing of limitation.
+Every thought is of limitation.
 Therefore, when we quiet the mind, this infinite Being that we are becomes self-obvious to us.
 We see it.
 We recognize that we never were that mind, that body, and from that moment on, the mind and body have no influence on us; it just goes its way.
 It just keeps floating through life in sort of a hazy dream that has no effect on us.
 So the very best method of all methods is to quiet the mind, to seek the Being that you are, to pose the question: “Who am I?”
-And if other thoughts come in, ask, “To whom are these thoughts?”
-And the answer is, “To me.”
+And if other thoughts come in, ask, “Who is listening to these thoughts?”
+And the answer is, “I am.”
 “Well, who am I?” and you’re back on the track.
 [You can also ask, Where do these thoughts come from?
 This should stop them. – Editor]